-- lw [in] LwMEM instance.
-Set to NULL to use default instance - region [in] Pointer to region to allocate from.
+- [in] lw: LwMEM instance.
+Set to NULL to use default instance - [in] region: Pointer to region to allocate from.
 Set to NULL to use any region within LwMEM instance.
-Instance must be the same as used during allocation procedure - ptr [in] Memory block previously allocated with one of allocation functions.
-It may be set to NULL to create new clean allocation - size [in] Size of new memory to reallocate
+Instance must be the same as used during allocation procedure - [in] ptr: Memory block previously allocated with one of allocation functions.
+It may be set to NULL to create new clean allocation - [in] size: Size of new memory to reallocate unsigned char lwmem_realloc_s_ex (lwmem_t const lw, const lwmem_region_t region, void const ptr, const size t size)

-'''

-uint8_t lwmem_realloc_s_ex(lwmem_t const lw, const lwmem_region_t region, void const ptr, const size_t size)

-'''

-Safe version of realloc ex function.
+Safe version of realloc_ex function.